TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 6/Joshua 6.24.md

 ---

-And they burnt the city with fire, and all that was therein; only the silver, and the gold, and the vessels of brass and of iron, they put into the treasury of the house of Jehovah.
+They burnt the city with fire, and all that was in it.
+Only they put the silver, the gold, and the vessels of brass and of iron into the treasury of Yahweh's house.